A Unified Hidden-Sector-Electroweak Model, Paraphotons and the X-Boson: A review of the -model

-where we have introduced the new $\zeta$-fermion associated to the $U(1)_{K}$-group; the notation $\ell$ indicates the usual leptons of the SM, {\it i. e.}, $\ell=\left( \, e \, , \, \mu \, , \, \tau \, \right)$.
-The slashed notation corresponds to the contraction of the covariant derivatives with the usual Dirac's matrices $\slash{\!\!\!\!D}=\gamma^{\mu}D_{\mu}$.
-The $\zeta$-fermion can be interpreted as a hidden (dark matter) fermion.
-The covariant derivatives acting on the fermions of the model are cast below:
+The slashed notation corresponds to the contraction of the covariant derivatives with the usual Dirac matrices.
+The covariant derivatives acting on the fermions of the model are cast according to: